MonikkaAnnamalai/profit-loss-prediction/README.md

 # Profit Loss output:

 This repository contains the Jupyter Notebook for profit loss prediction.
-The prediction model can be found in the [profit_loss.ipynb](https://nbviewer.org/github/MonikkaAnnamalai/profit-loss-prediction/blob/main/profit_loss.ipynb) file.
+The prediction model can be found in the [profit_loss.ipynb](https://nbviewer.org/github/MonikkaAnnamalai/profit-loss-prediction/blob/main/profit_loss.ipynb) file.Some visuals are not directly displayed in the code section of github so use this nbviewer link.

 # Profit Loss Prediction